wdporter/i-am-that-vuepress/16-desirelessness-the-highest-bliss/readme.md

 **Q:**&ensp;Please tell me which road to self-realisation is the shortest.

 **M:**&ensp;No way is short or long, but some people are more in earnest and some are less.
 I can tell you about myself.
-I was a simple man, but I trusted my <span class=tooltip>Guru<span class=tooltiptext>Spiritual teacher, preceptor.</span></span>.
+I was a simple man, but I trusted my *Guru*.
 What he told me to do, I did.
 He told me to concentrate on ‘I Am’ — I did.
 He told me that I am beyond all perceivables and conceivables — I believed.
 I gave him my heart and soul, my entire attention and the whole of my spare time (I had to work to keep my family alive).
-As a result of faith and earnest application, I realised my self (<span class=tooltip>swarupa<span class=tooltiptext>One’s own form, nature, character.</span></span>) within three years.
+As a result of faith and earnest application, I realised my self (*swarupa*) within three years.

 You may choose any way that suits you; your earnestness will determine the rate of progress.